rogerburtonpatel/vml/tex/padl/plan.md

 Scratch:

-- [ ] P+ as just the vessel for the specific examples of extensions. then show v- has all that and more. then focus on dtran.
+- [ ] Beef up technical details as suggested

-- [ ] make a doc from scratch, skip intro
+- [x] make a doc from scratch, skip intro

 Things to point out:

-- [ ] Talk about coverage checking

 2. Things to do :
 - [x] Workshop the title